ibm-cloud-docs/vmwaresolutions/archiref/solution/design_overview.md

 {{site.data.keyword.vmwaresolutions_full}} provides automation to deploy VMware technology components into {{site.data.keyword.cloud_notm}} data centers across the globe.

-The offerings in this solution portfolio include VMware vSphere products within an automatically deployed and configured cluster: VMware vSphere ESXi, VMware vCenter Server Appliance with an embedded Platform Services Controller (PSC), VMware NSX-V or NSX-T, and optionally, VMware vSAN.
+The offerings in this solution portfolio include VMware vSphere products within an automatically deployed and configured cluster: VMware vSphere ESXi™, VMware vCenter Server® Appliance with an embedded Platform Services Controller (PSC), VMware NSX®-V or NSX-T, and optionally, VMware vSAN™.

 The architecture consists of a single cloud region and supports the ability to extend into more cloud regions that are located in another geography and into another {{site.data.keyword.cloud_notm}} pod within the same data center.
 A region is defined as a unique vCenter Server instance.
 This design also allows for automated expansion and contraction of virtual capacity within a vCenter Server instance.